- Risk Factors

 Poison ivy (Toxicodendron radicans -- eastern poison ivy/Toxicodendron rydbergii -- western poison ivy) typically grows as a vine or shrub, and it can be found throughout much of North America (except in the desert, Alaska, and Hawaii).
 It grows in open fields, wooded areas, on the roadside, and along riverbanks.
 It can also be found in urban areas, such as parks or backyards.
-Poison ivy plants typically have leaf arrangements that are clustered in groups of three leaflets, though this can vary.
-The color and shape of the leaves may also vary depending upon the exact species, the local environment, and the time of year.
+Poison ivy plants typically have leaf arrangements that are clustered in groups of three leaflets (trifoliate), though this can vary.
+The color and shape of the leaves may also vary depending on the exact species, the local environment, and the time of year.
 The plant may have yellow or green flowers, and white to green-yellow berries, depending on the season.
 Eastern poison ivy typically grows as a hairy ropelike vine, whereas western poison ivy tends to grow as a low shrub.

 Poison oak (Toxicodendron diversilobum) grows as a vine or shrub, and it is found in the western United States and British Columbia.
 It also has a leaf arrangement similar to poison ivy, with clusters of three leaflets.
 The leaves may sometimes resemble true oak leaves.